DreamWorks Pictures: Amblin Partners venture and return to Universal (2016–present)

 On February 15, 2017, Universal acquired a minority stake in Amblin Partners, which reunited a minority percentage of the live-action DreamWorks label with its former DreamWorks Animation division, which Universal acquired the year prior in 2016 and eventually handled distribution that began with How to Train Your Dragon: The Hidden World in 2019, after DreamWorks Animation's distribution deal with 20th Century Fox expired with the release of Captain Underpants: The First Epic Movie in 2017.
 In 2020, Netflix released the film The Trial of the Chicago 7, which was a co-production between DreamWorks Pictures, Paramount Pictures and several other parties.
 This was one of the 15–20 DreamWorks projects that Paramount originally considered co-financing/co-distributing in late 2008–2010, as part of the post-split deal they made with DreamWorks Pictures.
 The project would end up being delayed, and shooting did not begin until 2019.

 In 2021, Paramount launched their subscription streaming service Paramount+, which includes the 1997–2010 DreamWorks Pictures films owned by Paramount Pictures.
 Additionally, Paramount included these films on their free streaming service Pluto TV, which also includes certain DreamWorks Television shows owned by Paramount.
 Disney's subscription streaming service Disney+ launched in 2019, and has included the 2011–2016 DreamWorks Pictures films owned by Touchstone.
 However, this was mainly in international markets where their more adult-focused streaming service Hulu was unavailable, with Hulu including most of the Touchstone-owned DreamWorks films.

 Logo

 Original

 The original DreamWorks logo features a boy sitting on a crescent moon with a fishing rod at night.
 The general idea for the logo was the idea of the company's founder, Steven Spielberg, who wanted a CGI image.
 Illustrator Robert Hunt was commissioned to execute the idea as a painting, and he used his son as the model.
 The logo was then turned into a motion graphic at Industrial Light & Magic, in collaboration with Kaleidoscope Films, Dave Carson and Clint Goldman.
 It was animated by ILM animation supervisor Wes Takahashi.
+It is composed by John Williams.